RedAngel121/NytePack/README.md

 - Expanded and Accessible Storage

 # ~ PACK BUILD NOTES ~
-## Rules are as follows:
-1. No Early Game Teleporting items or players (Stargates Exception because power limitations)
+1. No Easy Teleporting items or players (Stargate Exception because FE req)
-2. No Early Game Backpacks or On-Person Inventory Storage (Exception to item specific inv spaces)
+2. No Easy On-Person Inventory Storage (Exception to item specific inv spaces)
-3. Pack Theme is more Dieselpunk/Factory with long-term goals and community play, Endgame TBD (InterPlanetary/Travel/Stargates/?)
+3. Pack Theme is more Dieselpunk/Factory with long-term goals and community play, Endgame TBD (InterPlanetary/Cataclysm/Stargates/?)
 4. Crafting Recipes Inter-Connectivity is desired between most mods for increased complexity pack longevity
 5. Power storage/production/transfer will be handled in world, not by held items (to the best of ability)
 6. Player travel will be with large scale projects such as Planes/Trains/Stargates/Rockets and not on person items ie jetpacks